2 officers killed in shootout in south Texas border town

 “Our prayers and full support are with the valiant men and women of the #CityofMcAllen PD this evening,” the tweet read.
 “We are grateful for police in McAllen and around this great state.”

-U.S. Rep. Vicente Gonzalez of McAllen said in a statement that receiving news of the two officers’ deaths was “devastating.”
+U.S. Rep. Vicente Gonzalez of McAllen said in a statement that receiving news of the officers’ deaths was “devastating.”

 “This is devastating news to our community.
-My heart breaks for these fallen officers and their families,” Gonzalez said.
+My heart breaks for these fallen officers and their families,” Gonzalez said in the statement.
 “They served McAllen bravely and honorably and I will keep them in my prayers.”

 An investigation is ongoing.
 No further information was immediately available.